Anas-95/logs_analysis/README.md

         GROUP BY TO_CHAR(log.time, 'FMMonth DD, YYYY')
         HAVING COUNT(status_4) >= ((COUNT(*)-COUNT(status_4)) * .01);

+Finally, you need to run main.py python file by using this command:
+`python3 main.py`

 This python file will ask you to choose between 3 different analysis please choose the one you need and test it out.
 Got a new one? please send a pull request. ^_^